-The Agency's net assets were negative at June 30, 2004 primarily due to the agency transferring most assets to the City of Coos Bay as a contribution, while the Agency retains the long-term debt not scheduled to be fully retired until 2018.
+The Agency's net assets increased by \$520,000 from a negative \$80,000 to a positive \$440,000, primarily due to increased tax increment revenues and decreased capital projects of which the assets were transferred to the City of Coos Bay.
+The Agency transfers most assets to the City of Coos Bay as a contribution, while the Agency retains the long-term debt not scheduled to be fully retired until December 2017.